You don't have to be a doomsday prepper to be buying in bulk.

 Whether you're buying for your family or your small business, bulk buying offers a way to cut down the cost of your weekly food shop or your company's overheads.
 It's also a necessity for those of you living in a rural location many miles from the nearest supermarket, where frequent trips to the shops aren't an option.

 Once you embrace bulk purchasing you'll soon realise the benefits, not only for your bank account but for the environment as well.

 However, there are some points you should be aware of before you buy all the toilet roll in your local supermarket!

 So, it sounds simple?
 You buy as much as you can for as cheap as possible.
 Well... there's a little more to it than that.

 It's important to look at the price per unit of the item in order to work out whether you're actually getting a cheaper price when buying in bulk.

 A unit is a measurement.
 For example, rice is measured in kilograms, whilst shampoo is typically measured in millilitres.

-Luckily, by law, retailers must provide a selling price and unit price on labelled goods.
+Luckily, by UK law, retailers must provide a selling price and unit price on labelled goods.

 If you're looking to purchase five bags of rice, you'd calculate the price per unit by the total weight in kilograms you're buying, rather than by the number of bags.
 By doing this you can compare which brand of rice is the cheapest to buy in bulk.